jkenney0501/dbt_superstore_dim_model/README.md

 from dim_dates
 ```

-## Building the Dimesional Model in our Consumption Layer
+## Building the Dimensional Model in our Consumption Layer

 Why do we do this?
 This has become a standard for intuitive and functionaly performant data consumption from our downstream users.
 Given we do the SCD's and the join logic, the heacy lifting so to sepak is domne and the data is denormailzed so its easier to understand.
 Not to mention, in dimesional modeling, we are attempting to always capture a business process to measure.
 Our fact does just this and our dimensions add conetx to our fact.
 In short, this make things really easy to understand and document for our stakeholders.